geoserver/geoserver/doc/en/user/source/extensions/css/properties.rst

       * yes
     - * label-offset
       * expression
       * This is for fine-tuning label-anchor. x and y values specify pixels to adjust the label position.
+For lines, a single value will make the label be parallel to the line, at the given distance, while two values will force a point style placement, with the label painted horizonally at the center of the line (plus the given offsets)
       * yes
     - * label-rotation
       * expression